gl-inet/docs/docs/app/ss.md

-GL Router Shadowsocks (SS) Setup Manual
+# Shadowsocks (SS) Setting
 ===

 You will learn how to set up shadowsocks server and client on the mini router in this guide.
 This guide is for DIY purpose and provided as is.
 To do the following steps, you have to learn how to use SSH and WinSCP to connect to the router first.

-# Setup Shadowsocks Server
+# Setup SS Server

 Note: If you want to use your router as Shadowsocks server, you have to have Internet IP address that it can be access everywhere.
 Your ISP should also allow you to use as servers otherwise it is not accessible worldwide.